isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 ## Building standard CentOS 7 image from cloud images

 In the previous section it was shown how we can build and customize images from scratch using the Builder Image tool.
-However there are settings that could not be configured even with the composer-cli.
+However, there are settings that could not be configured even with the composer-cli.
 Thus, virt-customize was used to fine tune the custom image, i.e, add cloud-init and a graphical user interface.

 Since the Builder Tool is an [experimental tool in CentOS 7.6](https://docs.centos.org/en-US/centos/install-guide/Composer/), the company continues creating their golden CentOS 7 images based on CentOS cloud images.
 Comparing with the CentOS 8 workflow, this image is the golden image even it is not built by the Systems Engineering department.